redis/redis-doc/topics/modules-api-ref.md

 the elapsed execution time when [`RedisModule_BlockedClientMeasureTimeEnd()`](#RedisModule_BlockedClientMeasureTimeEnd) is called.
-Within the same command, you can call multiple times [`RedisModule_BlockedClientMeasureTimeStart()`](#RedisModule_BlockedClientMeasureTimeStart) and [`RedisModule_BlockedClientMeasureTimeEnd()`](#RedisModule_BlockedClientMeasureTimeEnd) to accummulate indepedent time intervals to the background duration.
+Within the same command, you can call multiple times [`RedisModule_BlockedClientMeasureTimeStart()`](#RedisModule_BlockedClientMeasureTimeStart) and [`RedisModule_BlockedClientMeasureTimeEnd()`](#RedisModule_BlockedClientMeasureTimeEnd) to accumulate independent time intervals to the background duration.
 This method always return `REDISMODULE_OK`.

 <span id="RedisModule_BlockedClientMeasureTimeEnd"></span>